TriplyDB/Documentation/docs/triply-client-js/index.md

    Notice the following details:

      - Line 2 specifies the API Token instead of the TriplyDB catalog URL.
 The URL is part of the information included in the API Token.
-     - Line 4 prints information for the user account for which the API Token was created.
+     - Line 4 prints the name of the user who created the API Token that was configured in line 2.
      - Other lines are identical to the read-only script.

 11. Transpile and run: